“Who are you? Who Who? Who Who?” –Pete Townshend of The Who.

 Publicity and Charity

 “I live every day trying to convince others of the lies I tell them,” a friend of mine said in jest.
 One of the primary lies we tell ourselves is that we’re wonderful people, and we’ll take any and every opportunity to prove it.
-A wonderful person, as defined in sardonic terms, is someone that does things for the sole purpose of attaining a wonderful perception, as opposed to one that does wonderful things.
+A wonderful person, as defined in sardonic terms, is someone who does things for the sole purpose of attaining a wonderful perception, as opposed to one that does wonderful things.
 There’s a huge difference between publicity and charity in other words, and wonderful people do things for the publicity it gains them rather than the charity it provides others.

 “You’re doing this for yourself,” a sick man, lying on a deathbed, says to a female that is caressing his hands and whispering sweet nothings to him.
 This crass and heartless man should enjoy the comfort the woman provides, but the greater question is was he calling her out for being a wonderful person as opposed to one who did a wonderful thing?
 What will she do in the moments that follow his death?
 Will she tell people about it, or was this a truly selfless act by the woman.
 Who cares, some would say, as long as she did it.